automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 If an inport receives an `openBracket`, `data`, and `closeBracket` and you are using `bracketForwarding`, you can get the `data`, process it and send stuff out, and what you send out will be wrapped in the `openBracket` and `closeBracket`.

+When sending brackets as a group, the `openBracket` and `closeBracket` should contain the same data.

 <div class="note">
 Control ports are not wrapped with brackets, they only deal with data.
 </div>